-First, you should note that, unlike with other farm products, coffee fruit isn’t generally sold–just the beans.
+First, you should note that, unlike with other farm products, the coffee fruit isn’t generally sold–just the beans.
 Those beans are protected by the thick skin of the fruit.
-That means the pesticides and agrochemicals that you would get from other non-organic produce are unlikely to ever get to the part you are actually consuming.
+That means the pesticides and agrochemicals that you would get from other non-organic produce are unlikely to ever get to the part you are consuming.
 Furthermore, coffee beans are roasted, often at temperatures around 400°F. So even if some of those chemicals did make it to the bean, they’d be purged during the roasting.

 However, while you won’t be affected by the pesticides used, the employees of coffee farms and the surrounding communities ARE impacted.
 And that is what you should be concerned about.

 ALL pesticides, every last one of them, are toxic.
-And while synthetic pesticides are often designed to target specific specifies to protect crops, natural pesticides cannot really be tailored.
-So while a synthetic pesticide may only be harmful for destructive insects, its natural alternative may cause more widespread harm to the environment.
+And while synthetic pesticides are often designed to target specific specifies to protect crops, natural pesticides cannot be tailored.
+So while a synthetic pesticide may only be harmful to destructive insects, its natural alternative may cause more widespread harm to the environment.
 This is especially problematic when considering how runoff impacts water-based ecosystems.

 What does it all mean?